McYILEI/casa0015/README.md

 ## Problem Statement

-Counting pull-ups while hanging from a bar is harder than it sounds: your hands are occupied, your phone is out of reach, and manual counters interrupt the workout.
-Dedicated gym equipment is expensive and not portable.
-Pull-Up Tracker solves this by turning any phone into a hands-free AI spotter — mount it, start the session, and let computer vision do the counting.
+Performing pull-ups usually requires both hands to remain engaged, which makes it difficult to interact with a phone during exercise.
+As a result, manual counting is inconvenient and can interrupt the flow of a workout.
+Dedicated gym equipment is often expensive and not portable, while wearable fitness devices may be forgotten when rushing out or preparing for training.
+By contrast, a phone is almost always with the user.
+Pull-Up Tracker is designed for this situation: it turns a smartphone into a hands-free AI workout assistant, allowing the user to mount the device, start exercising, and let computer vision automatically count each pull-up in real time.

 ---